atoma-network/atoma-contracts/sui/README.md

 - [Sui Move Analyzer][sui-analyzer]
 - [Sui standard lib on Github][github-sui-std]

+## Events

+- `db::NodeRegisteredEvent` is emitted when a new node puts up collateral to register.
+- `db::NodeSubscribedToModelEvent` is emitted when a node subscribes to a model echelon and is ready to receive prompts.
+- `gate::Text2TextPromptEvent` is emitted when a user submits a text to text prompt.
+- `gate::Text2ImagePromptEvent` is emitted when a user submits a text to image prompt.
+- `settlement::FirstSubmissionEvent` is emitted when a node submits the _first_ response to a prompt.
+- `settlement::DisputeEvent` is emitted when a node disputes a submission.
+  Now, we want for an oracle to resolve the dispute.
+- `settlement::SettledEvent` is emitted when a ticket is settled and fee is distributed.
+- `settlement::NewlySampledNodesEvent` is emitted when a new set of nodes is sampled for a prompt because of timeout.

 ## Dev Environment

 There's a [`check` shell script](dev/check) that builds all packages.